 Want to spice up your culinary arts program?
-Add a dash of za'atar or cumin, a splash of olive oil and fresh lemon juice to the menu, and introduce campers to...Golda's Kitchen Cabinet for authentic Israeli delicacies!
+Add a dash of za'atar or cumin, a splash of olive oil and fresh lemon juice to the menu, and introduce participants to...Golda's Kitchen Cabinet for authentic Israeli delicacies!
 WHY "GOLDA'S KITCHEN CABINET"?

 Israel's 4th Prime Minister, Golda Meir, used to meet with her closest advisors around her green formica kitchen table to cook up new policy initiatives.
 She also drank 12 cups of coffee every day and served her guests homemade cheesecake and apple strudel.
 We would have loved to share her recipes, but Golda guarded them like state secrets!
 Israeli cuisine is a hot ticket these days.
-In 2016, the filmmaker Roger Sherman created an acclaimed full-length documentary called "In Search of Israeli Cuisine," and hundreds of cookbooks highlight the widest range of Israeli delicacies you can imagine.

-PREPARATION AND IMPLEMENTATION

-Israeli food is fresh, creative, colorful, and delicious.
-But what makes it ideal for camp is that every dish has a story.
+Documentaries and international food shows frequently feature Israel's diverse food scene.
+There are also hundreds of cookbooks that highlight the widest range of Israeli delicacies you could imagine!
+PREPARATION AND IMPLEMENTATION Israeli food is fresh, creative, colorful, and delicious.
+But what makes it ideal for learning about Israel is that every dish has a story.
 Israeli society is a melting pot of people and cultures that embraces spicy and sweet, crunchy and soft, slow-cooked and barely-cooked...the sky's the limit!
 Immigrants to Israel have contributed traditional favorites to the ever-evolving Israeli cuisine.
-Burekas from the Balkans, goulash from Hungary, couscous from Morocco, and a whole lot of local favorites that include chocolate spread, Bamba, and of course falafel and hummus. ₽ Tip
+Burekas from the Balkans, goulash from Hungary, couscous from Morocco, and a whole lot of local favorites that include chocolate spread, Bamba, and of course falafel and hummus.

-This program can have even more impact if you connect it to Jewish values that your campers may be exploring in other areas of camp.
-Here are some that may work well: Curiosity, Creativity, Wonder, Joy, Confidence, Courage.
+Tip This program can have even more impact if you connect it to Jewish values that your participants may be exploring elsewhere.
+Here are some that may work well: Curiosity, Creativity, Wonder, Joy, Confidence, Courage. shoes.